 Ceramic tiles are yet another great flooring option for the home office.
 It wears extremely well and is quite long-lasting too.
 However make sure the tiles are installed properly otherwise they’ll become uneven, and this can interfere with your productivity.

 Cracked flooring systems are quite uncomfortable when sitting at a desk.
 If you’re particularly fond of natural stone tiles, you should know that these have different measurements.
-This means that they must be installed in “brick wall” style to hide any unforeseen differences.
+This means that they must be installed in a “brick wall” style to hide any unforeseen differences.

 6. Rubber

 Rubber is one of the greatest types of materials for flooring.
-It is resistant to intense foot traffic, durable, chemical-free and waterproof.
+It is resistant to intense foot traffic, durable, chemical-free, and waterproof.
 It is also comfortable to the feet and versatile.
-Rubber is not an obvious flooring choice for a home office though; if you haven’t thought of it before, now it would be a great time to give it a chance.
+Rubber is not an obvious flooring choice for a home office though; if you haven’t thought of it before, now would be a great time to give it a chance.

 7. Linoleum